emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 The simplest form of a class axiom is a class description that just states the existence of the class and gives it an unique identifier.
-In order to provide more knowledge about the class, class axioms typically contains contain additional components that state necessary and/or sufficient characteristics of the class.
+In order to provide more knowledge about the class, class axioms typically contain additional components that state necessary and/or sufficient characteristics of the class.
 OWL contains three language constructs for combining class descriptions into class
 axioms: